zepghila/seadex/README.md

 ```bash
 pipenv install
 ```
-4. Run the project
+4. Run the project: two possible ways to do this, either 4a or 4b

-There's two possible ways to do this, depending on what you want to do, either 4a or 4b 4a. **Activate the Pipenv shell**: This allows you to work within the project's virtual environment.
+    4a. **Activate the Pipenv shell**: This allows you to work within the project's virtual environment.
 Any Python scripts you run or packages you install will be confined to this environment.

     ```bash
     pipenv shell